duncanatt/detecter/tutorial/docs/index.md

 * [Karoliina Lehtinen](http://www.pageperso.lif.univ-mrs.fr/~karoliina.lehtinen)
 * [Anna Ingólfsdóttir](http://www.ru.is/kennarar/annai)

-We would like to thank X, Y and Z for their help and insights.
+We would like to thank X, Y and Z for their comments and feedback.

 <!-- :material-heart:{ .heart } -->